pyrddlgym-project/pyRDDLGym/docs/jax.rst

 .. _jaxplan:

-pyRDDLGym-jax: JAX Compiler and Planner
+pyRDDLGym-jax: Gradient-Based Simulation and Planning with JaxPlan
 ===============

-In this tutorial, we discuss how a RDDL model can be compiled into a differentiable simulator using JAX.
+In this tutorial, we discuss how a RDDL model can be automatically compiled into a differentiable JAX simulator.
-We also show how gradient ascent can be used to do optimal control.
+We also show how pyRDDLGym-jax (or JaxPlan as it is referred to in the literature) leverages gradient-based optimization to build optimal controllers.

 Installing
 -----------------

-To install pyRDDLGym-jax and all of its requirements via pip:
+To install JaxPlan and all of its requirements via pip:

 .. code-block:: shell